Consumer Cellular Robocalls—How to Fight Back the Persistent Robocalls

 If you are ready to get long-awaited robocall revenge, DoNotPay will stand by your side!
 Under the Telephone Consumer Protection Act (TCPA), individuals may be entitled to seek $500 for each robocall they receive without their consent, and this amount can potentially be tripled to $1,500 if the court finds the violation to be willful or knowing.

 In order to make our action against fraudsters a complete success, make sure to put your number in the Do Not Call Registry or let us do it for you.
 According to the FCC guide to robocalls, the National Do Not Call list is your shield against scam calls.
 There are several ways in which you can check if your registration went well:

 You can check if you are on the Do Not Call List.
 If your phone number is in the database and fraudsters still make a call, they are in for some serious trouble.

-- Open DoNotPay website via the web browser or an iOS device
+- Open DoNotPay website via the

 - Click on Robo Revenge option

 - Tap on Create Your Card option, which will generate a free virtual credit card

 - Provide the robocaller with the 16-digit virtual credit card number

 - Wait until the fraudster tries to carry out a transaction on the virtual credit card